elasticio/elasticio.github.io/_developer-guide/building-nodejs-component.md

 ## Verify Credentials

-When creating an elastic.io component you may allow users to check entered credentials for validity, during the integration flow creation.
+When creating an {{site.data.tenant.name}} component you may allow users to check entered credentials for validity, during the integration flow creation.
 This feature is useful when users need to type-in passwords, host-names, IP addresses, etc. Credentials verification is an optional step but it makes the user flow much more reliable and usable.

 For node.js component you can use any libraries and/or functionality at your disposal to authorise the user credentials.
 But for the platform to find and call your verification code you have to make sure that: